 2 cups pure cocoa powder

-1 cup dark chocolate chips or chocolate shavings
+1 cup dark vegan chocolate

 2 tbsp brown sugar (you can add more to taste)

-2 cups crushed walnuts
+2 cups crushed walnuts or hazelnuts

 1 tsp cinnamon